Prabhat8991/DSA-/out/production/dsa/phase2/array_problems.md

 13. Max Area [Hint: Use two pointer left and right and find area]
 14. 3 Sum closest.
 [Hint: Similar to 3 sum with sum extra value handling logic]
 15. Single number in an array where except one all other numbers are in pair.
 [Hint: Use XOR]
+16. Combination sum 2 [Could not do it in first and second attempt][Hint: Use recursion and backtracking]